LouiseDeeth/MindMate/README.md

 # MindMate App

-## MindMate is a mental health support app built using Ionic + Angular, Firebase, and Claude AI integration for real-time chat support.
+### MindMate is a supportive mental health companion app designed to help users track their moods, chat with an AI assistant, and encourage self-care practices.
+Built with Ionic + Angular and powered by Firebase and Claude AI, MindMate provides an easy-to-use and accessible platform for emotional wellbeing.

 ---